translate/pootle/docs/api/using.rst

 Tools and libraries
 ===================

+Translate is currently developing a `client for Pootle API
+<https://github.com/translate/pootle-client>`_, but there are several other
-There are several :ref:`libraries and programs <tastypie:ref-tools>` that are capable of interacting with Pootle API.
-For example here is an example script that uses Slumber to retrieve and print the list of used languages in Pootle.
+:ref:`libraries and programs <tastypie:ref-tools>` capable of interacting with Pootle API.
+For example here is an example script that uses `Slumber
+<http://slumber.readthedocs.org/>`_ to retrieve and print the list of used
+languages in Pootle:

 .. code-block:: python